Umananda Temple: Presiding Deity

 The presiding deity of the temple is Umananda (Tatrasti bhagavan sambhu- ruma- nandakarah Prabhu).
 The name 'Umananda' comes from the two Hindi words, namely 'Uma', which was another name for Lord Shiva’s wife and 'Ananda' which means happiness.
-In fact, Peacock Island is one of the smallest inhabited island and possibly one of the most beautiful too.
-The surroundings of the temple and the divine but understated beauty of the island make it a haven for nature lovers.
+In fact, Peacock Island is one of the smallest inhabited island.

-It is believed that, people worship here on the Amavasya day when it falls on Monday brings the highest bliss.
-The Siva Chaturdasi is the most colourful festival that is held here annually.
-Many devotees come to the temple on this occasion for the worship of the deity.

 History

 Evidence of a stone temple belonging to the post-Gupta period can be seen on the site.
 The site has stone sculptures and carvings belonging to the early medieval period.
 Achaturbhuja stone female figure still exists here besides rock-cut figures of Ganesha and a cave.

 Brick temple of Umananda was built in 1694 CE by the Bar Phukan Garhganya Handique by the order of King Gadadhar Singha (1681–1696), one of the eldest and strongest rulers of the Ahom dynasty.
 The temple was desecrated by the Mughal Army.
+Aurangzeb later conferred jagir to the temple when Gauhati came under his control.

 The original temple was however immensely damaged by a devastating earthquake of 1897.
 Later, it was reconstructed by a rich local merchant who chose to inscribe the interior part of a Siva temple with Vaishnavite slogans.

 Structure

-The temple has inherited some rock-cut figures, which speak passionately of the masterly skill of the Assamese craftsmen.
-The sculptures here show that the worshippers there followed all the principal Hindu gods.
-Representations of Surya, Ganesha, Shiva and Devi (with a scorpion as emblem) in addition to those of Visnu and his ten incarnations (avatar) are found here.
-The main shrine is reached by a flight of steep steps.
-The Umananda temple was crafted beautifully by the skilled Assamese workmen.
-Aside from Lord Shiva, there are 10 other Hindu Gods whose idols reside in the shrines.

-Aside from being a place of worship, The Umananda temple is also a pleasurable exception to the typical places of worship.
-Devoid of the cacophony of forceful religion, this place has a serene environment which makes you want to sit down for a while and absorb the beauty of the place.